 Our Latest Articles

-Photo Essay| “A Touch of the South in New Jersey”
+Photo Essay | “A Touch of the South in New Jersey”

-Photo essays can be counter-narratives to affirm our shared humanity in racialized spaces designed to erase it.
+Hunterdon, NJ - Photo essays can be counter-narratives to affirm our shared humanity in racialized spaces designed to erase it.
 And Public Square Amplified's photojournalist, Brian Branch-Price, makes it look sublime.
 As always, his choice of the black-and-white medium delivers a beautiful portrait of a Black female rancher.

 Tammy Harris comes from generations of harvesters.
 In the mid-twentieth century, her grandparents traversed the highways during the terror-filled Jim Crow era of racialized laws from New Jersey to Florida to harvest potatoes and other produce.

-Photo Essay| When Black Women Gather
+Photo Essay | When Black Women Gather

-On a summer day in August, When Black Women Gather (WBWG), an international organization, took a cross-section of Black women from N.J. to learn how to shoot.
+Philadelphia, PA - On a summer day in August, When Black Women Gather (WBWG), an international organization, took a cross-section of Black women from N.J. to learn how to shoot.

 "It was a long-awaited adventure originally planned for Mother's Day, pre-pandemic,” said the founder of the organization, Helen Higgenbotham.